* Battle in aluminium sparks stock deliveries

 and 2.5 percent in Brent crude oil.

-Many markets rallied after news emerged on Monday night that differences
+Many markets rallied as news emerged on Monday night that differences over

-over resolving the fiscal cliff had narrowed significantly as President Barack
+resolving the fiscal cliff narrowed significantly as President Barack Obama made

-Obama made a counter-offer to Republicans that included a major change in
+a counter-offer to Republicans that included a major change in position on tax

-But three-month copper on the London Metal Exchange gave up its
+But three-month copper on the London Metal Exchange slipped 0.3

 logically one would assume that this would be a positive for commodities as